 ← The Icelandic Magic Staves

-The vegvísir appears in the historical record three times.
-All three sources are Icelandic grimoires.
-All three date from the same decade and the same region of Iceland.
+The vegvísir appears in the historical record only a handful of times.
+All sources are Icelandic grimoires.
+All date from the same decade and the same region of Iceland.
 There is nothing before them.

 There is no vegvísir on any runestone.
 There is no vegvísir on any Viking Age artifact.
 It does not appear in the Eddas, the sagas, or any medieval Scandinavian source.